sahurtado88/learn/interview qs/git.md

 13. What work is restored when the deleted branch is recovered?

 The files which were stashed and saved in the stash index list will be recovered back.
 Any untracked files will be lost.
 Also, it is a good idea to always stage and commit your work or stash them.

-14. What is Head in Git?

-Git maintains a variable for referencing, called HEAD to the latest commit in the recent checkout branch.
-So if we make a new commit in the repo then the pointer or HEAD is going to move or change its position to point to a new commit.

 15. What is the purpose of branching and its types?